loganrath/promotion/application.md

 * Collaborated with Circulation to consolidate billing practices for interlibrary loan

 ### III.
 Creativity in planning and problem solving and ability to handle successfully tasks of increasing responsibility and complexity
-* Developed an asynchronous APA course resulting in a local certificate to support literacy faculty
+* Developed an asynchronous APA course resulting in a local certificate to support literacy faculty and captstone students
 * Delivered [VoiceThread](http://www.voicethread.com){:target="_blank"} training in consultation with the Instructional Technologist to meet campus needs
 * Redesigned several [online modules](https://brockport.open.suny.edu/webapps/blackboard/content/listContent.jsp?course_id=_1565_1&content_id=_41924_1){:target="_blank"} for courses delivered electronically
 * Created APA-compliant videos in support of transitioning Zotero instruction to the online environment
 * Assumed responsibility for supporting the asynchronous courses in the Nursing department
-* Updated accounts materials for Orientation
+* Updated accounts materials for orientation
 * Developed and documented a process for generating more readable room schedules from EMS
 * Collaborated as part of the Instruction Team to recommend a platform to scale information literacy instruction in the online environment
 * Co-authored [open access resolution](https://library.brockport.edu/oa){:target="_blank"} for Brockport based on MIT and Stony Brook's models